finmars-platform/finmars-portal/README.md

 `./Dockerfile` - config file that converts project to a Docker image

-`./changelog.md` - file contains readable messages of changes in project.
+`./changelog.md` - file tha contains helpful messages of changes in project.
 Put here a note of any major change before commit

-### How to build
+### FAQ:

-1) Install all dependencies

-`npm install`

-2) Build sources

-`gulp`

-3) Run server

-`npm run server`

-..
+- **How project is structured?**
+We are using MVC approach.
+Here is brief explanation.
+View - angular html template.
+Only stored in `./src/portal/scripts/app/views`
+Controller - javascript code that directly attached to template.
+Angular depended.
+Stored in `./src/portal/scripts/app/controllers`
+Model just a list of fields.
+Models do not have logic inside them.
+Location `./src/prtal/scripts/app/models`
+Service - javascript code that has logic related to data/events.
+Used in controllers.
+Location `./src/prtal/scripts/app/services`
+Repository - javascript code contains XHR requests to REST API.
+Location `./src/prtal/scripts/app/repositories`
+Directive - angular specific files.
+Basically components.
+Location `./src/prtal/scripts/app/directives`
+Helper - some utility code that can be shared across multiple services.
+Location `./src/prtal/scripts/app/helpers`

+- **What is Core and Portal folders?**
+Our source code placed in `portal` folder. `core` contains libraries/external code